 - 7.1.
-Admission to the following courses is subject to a Disclosure and Baring Service (DBS) check,

-- BA Primary Teaching with QTS

-- PGCE Primary including School Direct

-- BSc Sport Rehabilitation

-- BA Social Care

-- PGCE Early Years

-- PGCE Secondary including School Direct

-- BA Social Work

-- MA Social Work

-- BA Health and Social Care

-- MA Youth and Community Development

-- MSc Sports Medicine, Exercise and Health

-- 7.2.
-If a DBS check applies to you it will be specified in your offer letter.
-Where this is the case, your registration at the University will be regarded as provisional until an acceptable disclosure has been obtained.
-Your place may be revoked in the case of an unacceptable disclosure.
-The University operates a policy to make decision on disclosures.
-The Government website gives an overview of the DBS check.

-- 7.3.
-For those courses that do not require a DBS, you will be asked to declare if you have any unspent "relevant" criminal convictions during the registration task.
+You will be asked to declare if you have any unspent "relevant" criminal convictions during the registration task.
 Further details can be found in the Policy.
-If you declare a relevant criminal conviction this could have an impact on your offer and your ability to reside in University owned accommodation.
-If you know that you will need to make a declaration you should seek advice as soon as possible from caseworker@hope.ac.uk so that this does not delay your registration.
+If you declare a relevant criminal conviction this could have an impact on your offer.
+If you know that you will need to make a declaration you should seek advice as soon as possible from caseworker@hope.ac.uk so that this does not delay your registration. - 7.2.

-- 7.4.
 If you receive a criminal conviction which should be declared after an offer is made or a change in your circumstances means that you no longer meet the Course specific requirements you must declare this to the University at the earliest opportunity.
 The University reserves the right to withdraw the offer of a place and/or terminate your contract.